Idaho Women in Ag

 their families, and rural communities

-The 117th U.S. Congress has recognized the importance of women in agriculture
+The United Nations has recognized the importance of women in agriculture by designating 2026 as the "International Year of the Woman Farmer".

 Spring 2022 Program Poster